 The Schwaighof - highest point

-The path continues to the small hamlet Fritzens - not to be confused with the village of the same name to the east of Innsbruck.
-Here is another simple chapel, slightly elevated with an unobstructed view down into the Inn Valley.
+The trail continues to the small hamlet of Fritzens - not to be confused with the municipality of the same name to the east of Innsbruck.
+There is another simple chapel here, slightly elevated with an unobstructed view down into the Inn Valley.
 No pomp, no elaborate decorations - instead, this place radiates a quiet dignity that you experience time and again on this tour.

-A little further uphill you reach the Schwaighofthe highest point of the chapel circuit at around 851 meters above sea level.
-Here stands the Schwaighof Chapel - a silent witness to the region's religious past.
+A little further uphill, you reach Schwaighof, the highest point of the chapel circuit at around 851 meters above sea level.
+The Schwaighof chapel stands here - a silent witness to the region's religious past.
 The small, brick building with a round chancel end, gabled roof and shingled ridge turret dates back to the late 18th century and has been a listed building since 2015.
 Inside, a barrel-vaulted room with a painted altar canopy surprises visitors - a fine detail that one would not expect in this secluded location.
 Here, too, it is clear that these chapels do not tell great stories, but they do make you feel how deeply spirituality, landscape and community are interwoven in Flaurling.

-On the edge of the village is the Ländkapellewhich was built by a blacksmith in 1770.
-After suffering a serious eye injury, he entrusted himself to Waldraster Madonna and promised to build a chapel in her honor if he was cured.
+On the edge of the village is the Ländkapelle, which was built by a blacksmith in 1770.
+After suffering a serious eye injury, he entrusted himself to the Waldraster Madonna and promised to build a chapel in her honor if he was cured.
 The chapel still stands today as a testimony to faith and gratitude.

 A castle along the way

-After a final quiet loop - past the charming Risschlössl and the adjoining Riskapelle chapel - the path leads back to the parish church in the heart of Flaurling.
-And with every step back down into the valley, you seem a little transformed yourself: calmer, more present, perhaps even a little further traveled inwardly.
+After a final quiet curve - past the charming Risschlössl and the adjoining Riskapelle chapel - the path leads back to the parish church in the heart of Flaurling.
+And with every step you take back down into the valley, you seem a little transformed: calmer, more present, perhaps even a little further traveled inwardly.

 The chapel tour in Flaurling is more than just a hike.
 It is a quiet conversation with the landscape, a journey through lived stories and a special experience for all those who travel with an open mind and an open heart.
 For photographers, countless little wonders open up here - in the play of light, in loving details, in the atmosphere.
 And for everyone else: a place to take a deep breath and simply be there.